okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 ## Keep the user signed in

-Access tokens are short-lived, but for some types of apps users expect to remain signed in for a long time.
+Access tokens are short-lived.
+Yet, for some types of apps users expect to remain signed in for a long time.
 Granting a refresh token in your app integration enables the client to request an updated access token.

 Enable a refresh token in your app integration by following these steps: